TIBCOSoftware/snappydata/docs/aqp_aws.md

 ###Prerequisites###
 Before you begin, do the following:

-* Ensure that you have an existing AWS account with required permissions to launch EC2 resources.
+* Ensure that you have an existing AWS account with required permissions to launch EC2 resources via CloudFormation.

 * EC2 key pair created in the region where you want to launch the SnappyData cluster.
 * Using the AWS Secret Access Key and the Access Key ID, set the two environment variables, `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID`.